MattBCoding/leinster-trophy/README.md

   * For the initial desktop report, the SEO score had a warning that the site did not have a description within the meta tags, to resolve this and improve the score a description was added to the site.
   ![Lighthouse Desktop Scorecard](/assets/media/lighthouse-desktop-score.png)

   * For the initial mobile report, the performance score was 79 due to the size of the hero image.
-To resolve this and improve the score a smaller image was selected for the hero image on mobile devices utilising the media queries to call the smaller image on mobiles.
+To resolve this and improve the score a smaller image was created for the hero image on mobile devices.
+Utilising the media queries to call the smaller image on mobiles.
   ![Lighthouse Mobile Scorecard](/assets/media/lighthouse-mobile-score-final.png)

 ## Unfixed bugs